cyrusimap/cyrus-imapd/docsrc/imap/installing.rst

 .. include:: /assets/setup-sasl-sasldb.rst

+.. _mta_lda_delivery:

 Mail delivery from your MTA
 ---------------------------

-Your Cyrus IMAP server will want to receive the emails accepted by your SMTP server (ie Sendmail, Postfix, etc).
+Your Cyrus IMAP server will want to receive the emails accepted by your SMTP server (ie Sendmail, Postfix, Exim).
 In Cyrus, this happens via a protocol called LMTP, which is usually supported by your SMTP server.

 .. include:: /assets/setup-sendmail.rst

+.. include:: /assets/setup-postfix.rst

 Protocol ports
 --------------